A Sequential Algorithm for Generating Random Graphs: Introduction

-\paragraph{Our Result.} Let $d_1,\ldots,d_n$ be non-negative integers given for the degree sequence and let $\sum_{i=1}^n d_i = 2m$.
-Our algorithm is as follows: start with an empty graph and sequentially add edges between pairs of non-adjacent vertices.
+\paragraph{The Result.} Let $d_1,\ldots,d_n$ be non-negative integers with $\sum_{i=1}^n d_i = 2m$.
+Our algorithm for generating a graph with degree sequence $d_1,\ldots,d_n$ is a generalization of Steger and Wormald's algorithm for regular graphs \cite{StegerWormald}.
+It works as follows: start with an empty graph and sequentially add edges between the pairs of non-adjacent vertices.
 In every step of the procedure, the probability that an edge is added between two distinct vertices $i$ and $j$ is proportional to $\hat{d}_i \hat{d}_j (1 - d_i d_j/4m)$ where $\hat{d}_i$ and $\hat{d}_j$ denote the remaining degrees of vertices $i$ and $j$.
-We will show that our algorithm produces an asymptotically uniform sample with running time of $O(m\,d_{\max})$ when maximum degree is of $O(m^{1/4-\tau})$ and $\tau$ is any positive constant.
-Then we use a simple SIS method to obtain an FPRAS for any $ep,\delta>0$ with running time $O(m\,d_{\max}\ep^{-2}\log(1/\delta))$ for generating graphs with $d_{\max}=O(m^{1/4-\tau})$.
-Moreover, we show that for $d = O(n^{1/2-\tau})$, our algorithm can generate an asymptotically uniform $d$-regular graph.
-Our results are improving the bounds of Kim and Vu \cite{KimVuSandwitch} and Steger and Wormald \cite{StegerWormald} for regular graphs.
+The remaining degree of a vertex $i$ is equal to $d_i$ minus its current degree.
+We will show that this algorithm produces an asymptotically uniform sample with running time $O(m\,d_{\max})$ when $d_{\max}=O(m^{1/4-\tau})$ and $\tau$ is any positive constant.
+Then, we use SIS to obtain an FPRAS for any $\ep,\delta>0$ with running time $O(m\,d_{\max}\ep^{-2}\log(1/\delta))$. {The same result holds when the algorithm is used for generating bipartite graphs.} Moreover, we show that for $d = O(n^{1/2-\tau})$, this algorithm can generate $d$-regular graphs with an asymptotically uniform distribution.
+Our results improve the bounds of Kim and Vu \cite{KimVuSandwitch} and Steger and Wormald \cite{StegerWormald} for the regular graphs.